Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Introduction

-This paper is organized as follows.
-After introducing the association-dissociation model of the neutral hydrogen molecule in Sec. \ref{subsec:Target}, we introduce the quantum master equation in sec. \ref{subsec:QME}.
-We take into account the interaction between the system and the external environment in Sec. \ref{subsec:Thermally}.
-And we introduce both the quantum and classical motion of nuclei in.
-Sec. \ref{subsec:QuanClassMotion}.
-We offer a numerical technique to solve quantum master equation in Sec. \ref{sec:Method}.
-We present the results of our numerical simulations in Sec. \ref{sec:Simulation}.
-Some brief comments on our results and extension to future work in Sec. \ref{sec:ConcluFuture} close out the paper.
-Some technical details are included in Appendices \ref{appx:RWA}$\sim$\ref{appx:PTSIM}.
+The paper is structured as follows: Sec. \ref{subsec:Target} first introduces the theoretical model; Sec. \ref{subsec:QME} gives the specific form of the quantum master equation; Sec. \ref{subsec:Thermally} discusses the coupling effect between the system and its external environment; and Sec. \ref{subsec:QuanClassMotion} focuses on the comparison between the two motion modes.
+Based on this, Sec. \ref{sec:Method} provides a numerical method for solving the master equation, and Sec. \ref{sec:Simulation} presents the corresponding numerical simulation results.
+Finally, Sec. \ref{sec:ConcluFuture} summarizes the entire paper and looks forward to future research directions.
+Appendices supplement the relevant technical details.